liyanasahir/hugo-blog/content/posts/goodbye-iisc.md

   - "academic"
   - "iisc"
   - "bangalore"
 description: "and to the second edition of campus life.
 (This is a modified verseion of an email I sent in July 2023 as part of my newsletter project.
-If you'd like to receive these emails, you can sign up [here](https://forms.gle/ngZyP7agyeFGx3QC9).)"
+If you'd like to receive these emails, sign up link is at the end of the post!)"
-socialImage: "/media/bye1.jpeg"
+images:
+ - /media/bye1.jpeg
 ---

 ***